Affiliate links on Android Authority may earn us a commission. Learn more.

 Sure, you can download Call of Duty Mobile on other Android emulators like Bluestacks, but only Gameloop has the official backing of Tencent.
 Judging by how well-optimized PUBG Mobile is for the emulator at this point, you can expect great performance on CoD Mobile, as well.

-I’ve been playing with the emulator for the past few days, and it works great.
+I’ve been playing with the emulator for a while now, and it works great.
 It’s easy to forget that you’re playing a free-to-play mobile version of Call of Duty (until it starts bombarding you with IAP requests).
 It uses the same tried-and-tested keyboard control scheme as PUBG Mobile, enabling full customization if they don’t suit you.

 Balancing cross-play matchmaking

 The Call of Duty Mobile emulator takes another page from the PUBG Mobile book when it comes to matchmaking.
 The game offers full cross-play capabilities but limits your opponents to those playing on the same platform.
 This means that emulator players will be matched with emulator players, and mobile players with mobile players.

 If a party contains mixed emulator/mobile players, the game can handle that too.
 The game will match them with other players in the same situation.
 Of course, sometimes the matchmaking logic would have to jump through more hoops.
 For example, if say, one player is using a controller on mobile, but that’s essentially how it works.
 Keep that in mind when teaming up with your friends as it might put them at a serious disadvantage!

 You can download the official Call of Duty Mobile PC emulator at the link below.